 Check these specs: 35mm f/3.5 Carl Zeiss T* Tessar lens.
 Shutter speeds from 1/8 to 1/500 sec.
 Automatic DX decoding of ISO 50-1600 film.
 Programmed autoexposure.
 Automatic focus from 1 meter to infinity.
 Built-in flash that fires when the situation calls for it, or turn it off, or force it to fill in daylight.

 A stupidly expensive 2CR5 battery powers it all.
 Thank goodness I already had one.
-I spooled some Kodak Gold 400 into it.
+I spooled some Kodak Gold 400 into it, as point-and-shoot 35mm cameras seem to like ISO 400 color film.
 Loading was simple enough: insert the canister on the right, pull the film across to the left until the end lies within the red mark over the takeup spool, shut the door.
 The camera does the rest.

 Using this camera is a little more challenging than loading it, but you learn it soon enough.
 Place the subject in the center of the frame and press the button halfway.
 Look to see that one of the focusing zone symbols lights up in the viewfinder.
 If there’s no focusing symbol, you’re too close; back up and try again.
 Continuing to hold the button halfway, compose your shot and then press the button the rest of the way.
 The plastic shutter cover moves aside, the shutter fires, and the cover moves back into place.